Ki-45 Nick Manufacture Number 4067

 Recovery & Display

-With premission of the Japan's Self-Defense Forces, Taizou Nakamura investigated the crash site on September 19, 1996.
-Pieces of wreckage from this crash site to return to the family members, including the harmonica of one of the crew members.
+On September 19, 1996 with permission from the Japanese Self-Defense Forces (JSDF), Taizou Nakamura investigated the crash site and found pieces of wreckage that were given to family members, including a harmonica that belonged to one of the crew.
+The stenciled manufacture number 4067 was found on wreckage.
 Other pieces of wreckage are displayed at the Yokohama WWII Japanese Military Radio Museum.

 References